 There are several large confederal entities that some would consider interstellar nations, each connecting between three sectors and two prefectures, that together fill the entire territory of the Ecumene.
 These are of varying levels of tangibility, from a weak economic alliance to a semi-functional confederation.
 Polities that are generally considered, both within and without, as nations range in size between a full hundred-star sector and a small set of domed cities or islands on individual planets (baronies).
 The Ecumene's current administrative divisions are largely defined from the bottom up- a sector will contain the entirety of all of the cohesive governing polities within it, because it's defined on the basis of those polities.
 As such, larger administrative divisions can remain relevant for reasons other than tax fraud.

 Of course, the Ecumene is merely one of many interstellar polities, albeit one of the largest extant ones.
-What follows is a set of links describing current and former polities, along with the species that make them up:
+What follows is a set of links describing its subdivisons, current and former polities, and with the species that make them up:

 Wane Civilizations and other oddities